Tam quan: Multiple floor gate

 Small gateways only make one floor, but when built on a larger scale, many places build two roofs or build upper floors.
 Brick and stone gates almost always have an upper level, although it may just be a fake upper floor to increase the gate's height.
 There are places built into three floors.
 When designing the upper floor, there is a pagoda that uses it to hang the bells, the plaques, and the drums used in temple rituals...

 Four pillar gate

 Tam quan style of four Trụ biểu instead of building walls, uses four pillars, the middle two pillars are higher than the two side pillars to divide into three paths.
 Above, connecting the four Trụ biểu is a stylized beam to make the gate's centre.

-The gateway of Láng Temple is characterized by a four Trụ biểu structure with a curved roof, giving the pagoda's Tam quan a unique and unique shape in the traditional architecture of Vietnam.
+The gateway of Láng Temple is characterized by a four Trụ biểu structure with a curved roof, giving the temple's Tam quan a unique and unique shape in the traditional architecture of Vietnam.